The Soul-making School

 Before embarking on this work of becoming whole with Marion, my intense and messy big-heartedness felt like a stigma and I had learned to shun my own heart.

 Marion taught me that difficult initiations are part of life, and that they are essential to the individuation process.
-My initiations included the difficult birth of my daughter, the dissolution of my unhappy marriage, and the initiation of stepping up to my true calling (and career) ... they were all moments that called me into the fire.
+My initiations included disordered eating and body shame, the difficult birth of my daughter, the dissolution of my unhappy marriage, and the initiation of stepping up to my true calling (and career) ... they were all moments that called me into the fire.
 They were moments when I learned to no longer shun my own heart and my life changed forever.

 Marion gave me the support that I needed by showing me that these were rites of passage that were universal and could be transformative.
 She knew the territory: initiations had tenderized her heart and she was able- step by step- to embody her feminine soul and live her own life- not the one that had been projected onto her.